Rosemont (Woodville, Mississippi)

-Rosemont, also known as Rosemont Plantation, Poplar Grove or Hale House, was built in 1814 near Woodville, Mississippi.
+Rosemont, also known as Rosemont Plantation, Poplar Grove or Hale House, is a plantation house built in 1814 near Woodville in Wilkinson County, Mississippi.
+It was the boyhood family home of Jefferson Davis, President of the Confederate States of America 1861–1865.
 It was listed on the National Register of Historic Places in 1974 and designated a Mississippi Landmark in 1987.

-The house is the family and boyhood home of Jefferson Davis, President of the Confederate States of America 1861–1865.
 It is open to the public for tours.

-It may be included within the Woodville Historic District.